GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 > [id].js -->  { params: { id: '1' } }

 > [pid].js --> { params: { pid: '1' } }

+# fallback
+This is The boolean property must returned from  `getStaticPaths`

+#### `fallback: false`

+If fallback is false, then any paths not returned by `getStaticPaths` will result in a 404 page.
+You can do this if you have a small number of paths to pre-render - so they are all statically generated during build time.
+It’s also useful when the new pages are not added often.
+If you add more items to the data source and need to render the new pages, you’d need to run the build again.

+#### `fallback: true`

+If fallback is true, then the behavior of `getStaticProps` changes:

+- The paths returned from `getStaticPaths` will be rendered to HTML at build time.
+- The paths that have not been generated at build time will not result in a 404 page.
+- In the background, Next.js will statically generate the requested path HTML and JSON.
+This includes running `getStaticProps`.
+- When that’s done, the browser receives the JSON for the generated path.
+This will be used to automatically render the page with the required props.
+From the user’s perspective, the page will be swapped from the fallback page to the full page.
+- At the same time, Next.js adds this path to the list of pre-rendered pages.
+Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

+# When is fallback: true useful?
+fallback: true is useful if your app has a very large number of static pages that depend on data (think: a very large e-commerce site).
+You want to pre-render all product pages, but then your builds would take forever.

+Instead, you may statically generate a small subset of pages and use fallback: true for the rest.
+When someone requests a page that’s not generated yet, the user will see the page with a loading indicator.
+Shortly after, `getStaticProps` finishes and the page will be rendered with the requested data.
+From now on, everyone who requests the same page will get the statically pre-rendered page.
+This ensures that users always have a fast experience while preserving fast builds and the benefits of Static Generation.